 Smart TV with Tuner

 A Smart TV is perhaps the easiest way to gain access to some of the most popular streaming apps.
 That’s because Smart TVs feature internet connectivity and streaming apps like Netflix built-in, so you don’t need extra devices to stream your favorite content.
 But keep in mind that different Smart TV platforms offer a different selection of available apps.
+Even the most popular services like YouTube are not available on all TVs.

 A TV antenna is a great accessory to pair with a TV that has a built-in tuner.
 Even if you have a Smart TV already, you may be able to get even more high-definition content by adding an antenna.